Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Method

-This subsection demonstrates how each image is updated within an iteration in Story-Adapter.
-Formally, for the $i_{th}$ iteration, we use all visualizations from the previous iteration $x_{1,\cdots,B}^{i-1}$ as the reference images $R$ to refine the generated images in the current round.
-For the generation of the $k_{th}$ image of a long story, we define a function ${\rm{SD_{GRCA}}}(z, T_{k}, x_{1,\cdots,B}^{i-1})$ to represent the \textit{whole} denoising process with our Global Reference Cross-Attention (Sec.~\ref{sec_method_cross_attn}).
+In this subsection, we describe how each image is updated within an external iteration beyond the internal denoising steps of diffusion models (see Fig.~\ref{pipeline}).
+Formally, for the $i_{th}$ iteration, we use the full-length $B$ story frames from the $(i-1)_{th}$ iteration $x_{1 \cdots B}^{i-1}$ ($i\in[1,\,L]$, $L$ refers to total iteration number) as the reference images to refine story visualization.
+With ${\rm{SDM_{GRCA}}}(z,\,T_{k},\,x_{1 \cdots B}^{i-1})$ representing the whole denoising process with our Global Reference Cross-Attention in pretrained Stable Diffusion Model (Sec.~\ref{sec_method_cross_attn}), the $k_{th}$ story frame generated from the $i_{th}$ iteration can be expressed as: